tobirama526/tobirama526/README.md

-- 👋 Hi, I’m OB1T0
+- Hi, I’m OB1T0
-- 👀 I’m interested in hacking and watch anime
+- I’m interested in hacking and watch anime
-- 🌱 I’m currently learning ...
+- I’m currently learning to dominate the world
 - my favorite series are mr robot , naruto and kimetsu no yaiba
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on the World's End
-- 📫 How to reach me ...
 - FUCK SOCIETY

 <!---